Solomon Islands Campaign

 Battle of Kolombangara

 12-13 Jul 1943

 A Tokyo Express led by Rear Admiral Shunji Izaki and his light cruiser Jintsu and four destroyer-transports was met by Ainsworth's Task Group 18.
-New Zealand light cruiser Leander and other light cruisers and destroyers were targetted by Japanese torpedoes before they opened gunfire against the Japanese.
-The Japanese were radar-less, but they were eqiupped with radar direction-finding equipment which aided them greatly, including the early clues of American ship locations that allowed them to fire their torpedoes early.
+New Zealand light cruiser Leander and other light cruisers and destroyers were targeted by Japanese torpedoes before they opened gunfire against the Japanese.
+The Japanese were radar-less, but they were eqiuped with radar direction-finding equipment which aided them greatly, including the early clues of American ship locations that allowed them to fire their torpedoes early.

 The veteran Jintsu was destroyed by 2,600 rounds of cruiser shells, killing Admiral Izaki himself.
 The Americans lost a destroyer, Gwin, and sustained heavy damage on light cruisers Honolulu and St. Louis.
 The Japanese landed 1,200 troops on Kolombangara and withdrew to Buin in Bougainville.
 This confrontation was another example of Japanese skillfulness with torpedoes; not only that the Japanese torpedoes could travel much further (21 miles!) than their inferior American counterparts, the Japanese could also reload their torpedo tubes twice as quickly than the American sailors.